Socket#

 Checksum calculation#

-Static utility for computing checksums (useful for ICMP):
+Static utility for computing the standard 1s-complement checksum (useful for ICMP):

 uint16_t sum = BasicSocket<Protocol>::checksum(